 - Reducing liver and heart weakness

 To take advantage of these benefits, simply boil a pot of water for a few minutes, and then drop in a few lamb’s ear leaves.
-Let the leaves steep for a few minutes and wait for the water to cool.
+Let the leaves steep and wait for the water to cool.
 Then drink the lamb’s ear tea for internal health.

-For these types of external treatment, you’ll want to bruise the leaves by crushing them.
+For these types of external treatments, you’ll want to bruise the leaves by crushing them.
 This will release their naturally-healing juices.
 Then spread the juice onto the affected area to reduce swelling.

 It’s Insanely Absorbent

 This plant is nature’s paper towel.
 That’s because it’s insanely absorbent, and will soak up practically any liquid.
-You can use the leaves of a lamb’s ear plant in replacement of things like cotton balls, napkins, and even menstrual pads.
-Not to mention, they’re called “nature’s toilet paper” for a reason – and you’ll need this a lot when SHTF!
+You can use the leaves of a lamb’s ear plant to replace things like cotton balls, napkins, and even menstrual pads.
+Not to mention, they’re called “nature’s toilet paper” for a reason – particularly for its velvety soft texture.
+And trust us – you’ll be depending on this a lot during a crisis!

 You Can Eat It